LoyolaChicagoCS/gradhandbook/source/loyolaservices.rst

 Career Development
 ******************

-For information regarding Career Development services offered by Loyola, see :doc:`careerdevelopment.rst`
+For information regarding Career Development services offered by Loyola, see :doc:`careerdevelopment`